37 publications classées par:

 Evolutionary explanations of the co-existence of large-scale cooperation and warfare in human societies rest on the hypothesis of parochial altruism, the view that in-group pro-sociality and out-group anti-sociality have co-evolved.
 We designed an experiment that allows subjects to freely choose between actions that are purely pro-social, purely anti-social, or a combination of the two.
 We present behavioral evidence on the existence of strong aggression-a pattern of non-strategic behaviors that are welfare-reducing for all individuals (i.e., victims and perpetrators).
 We also show how strong aggression serves to dynamically stabilize in-group pro-sociality.

 Anderson J, Burks S. V., Carpenter J., Goette L., Maurer K., Nosenzo D. et al. (2013).
 Self-selection and variations in the laboratory measurement of other-regarding preferences across subject pools: evidence from one college student and two adult samples.
-Experimental Economics, 16(2), 170-189. [doi] [abstract]
+Experimental Economics, 16(2), 170-189. [doi] [web of science] [abstract]

 We measure the other-regarding behavior in samples from three related populations in the upper Midwest of the United States: college students, non-student adults from the community surrounding the college, and adult trainee truckers in a residential training program.
 The use of typical experimental economics recruitment procedures made the first two groups substantially self-selected.
 Because the context reduced the opportunity cost of participating dramatically, 91 % of the adult trainees solicited participated, leaving little scope for self-selection in this sample.
 We find no differences in the elicited other-regarding preferences between the self-selected adults and the adult trainees, suggesting that selection is unlikely to bias inferences about the prevalence of other-regarding preferences among non-student adult subjects.
 Our data also reject the more specific hypothesis that approval-seeking subjects are the ones most likely to select into experiments.
 Finally, we observe a large difference between self-selected college students and self-selected adults: the students appear considerably less pro-social.